DyegoMaas/ForeverFactory/README.md

 ![Nuget](https://img.shields.io/nuget/v/ForeverFactory)
 ![Nuget](https://img.shields.io/nuget/dt/ForeverFactory)

-**Forever Factory** is a .NET 5 library that helps you build custom objects.
-By merging design patterns like Factory and Builder, it makes it super easy to create hundreds of customized objects.
+**Forever Factory** helps you build custom objects.
+By smartly merging design patterns like Factory and Builder, it makes it super easy to create hundreds of customized objects.

 With Forever Factory, building a new object can be as simple as `MagicFactory.For<Person>().Build()`.